raspberrysans/raspberrysans/README.md

 ## - 💬 Ask me about

-- Design(UI/UX), Machine learning app-making and deployment.
+-  Programming basics
-- I have so many ideas but not enough time to it all - would love to have collaborators
+-  Design(UI/UX), machine learning app-making and deployment.
 -  I love making new friends, so feel free to just chat!

 ## - 📫 How to reach me